apache/drill/_docs/performance-tuning/024-aynchronous-parquet-reader.md

 ##Tuning the Parquet Scan Operator
 The `store.parquet.reader.pagereader.async` option turns the asynchronous Parquet reader on or off.
 The option is turned on by default.
 You can use the [ALTER SESSION SET command]({{site.baseurl}}/docs/alter-session-command/) to enable the asynchronous Parquet reader option, as well as the options that control buffering and parallel decoding.

 When the asynchronous Page reader option is enabled, the Parquet Scan operator no longer reports operator wait time.
-Instead, it reports additional operator metrics that you can view in the query profile in the Drill Web Console.
+Instead, it reports additional operator metrics that you can view in the query profile in the Drill Web UI.

 The `drill.exec.scan.threadpool_size` and `drill.exec.scan.decode_threadpool_size` parameters in the `drill-override.conf` file control the size of the threadpools that read and decode Parquet data when the asynchronous Parquet reader is enabled.